EshunBurge/FlipCards/README.md

 * HTML
 * CSS
 * JavaScript
-* GitHub-hosted image assets
+* Adobe Illustrator

 ## ✦ Assets

-The card artwork is stored in this repository:
+The card artwork is stored in this repository and were designed by me on adobe illustrator:

 ```text
 cards-back.png